 Talk long enough with these Cardinals about their moms, and phrases and descriptions start to overlap and echo.
 The choices their mothers made, the hours stretched to pack 75 minutes of things into 60 minutes of time.

 And the traits they admired — and emulate.

-“I feel like one of the traits I got from my mom is how stubborn we both are,” Gomber says.
+“I feel like one of the traits I got from my mom is how stubborn we both are,” Gomber said.
 “Stubborn about what we can do and to meet challenges and have tough expectations.
 That’s helped me in baseball.
 That feeds into what makes me go.”

-“She is relentless,” Flaherty says.
+“She is relentless,” Flaherty said.
 “She will never back down from anyone.
-Sometimes there have been situations where she has gotten into a conversation and there are people – because she’s a single mom and a woman – they think they can just say something and she will nod her head and say, ‘OK.’
+Sometimes there have been situations where she has gotten into a conversation and there are people — because she’s a single mom and a woman — they think they can just say something and she will nod her head and say, ‘OK.’
 She always knew what was best for my brother and me, and she wasn’t going to just nod her head and say, ‘Yeah, OK,’ if she didn’t believe it.
 She was going to stand against it.
 She is never going to let anyone walk over her.”

 There is a story that Flaherty tells about that same freshman season, that one when his mom kept him from quitting.
 The seniors on the team called for a voluntary practice on a Sunday morning in May, and Jack knew voluntary wasn’t voluntary at all.
 Unable to drive or catch a ride, he had to ask his mom to taxi him the 30 minutes to practice.
 He was “terrified” as he did.
 She didn’t flinch.
 She grabbed the keys, drove him, and waited in the parking lot until practice was over.
 That’s when Jack tells the part of the story Eileen didn’t remember.